Shelter City Netherlands: Call for temporary relocation in 2019

 Who can apply for Shelter City?

-For the purposes of Shelter City, the term HRD is intended to refer to the broad range of activists, journalists, scholars, writers, artists, lawyers, civil rights defenders, independent media professionals, civil society members, and others working to advance human rights and democracy peacefully around the world.
+For the purposes of Shelter City, the term HRD is intended to refer to the broad range of activists, journalists, scholars, writers, artists, political figures, lawyers, civil rights defenders, independent media professionals, civil society members, and others working to advance human rights and democracy peacefully around the world.

-Applicants must fulfill the following conditions:
+Applicants must fulfil the following conditions:

 In order to be eligible to the Shelter City programme, HRDs must meet the following conditions: